 Let’s take the example of the multinational insurance firm, AXA, a vanguard for big data insurance.

 Out of the 7-10% of their customers that cause car accidents every year, only about 1% are involved in “large-loss” accidents, which involve $10,000 in payments.
 It’s imperative for AXA to identify these clients in order to optimize their pricing for policies.

-AXA’s R&D team in Japan started researching how they could utilise machine-learning to predict which drivers are likely to commit these large-loss accidents during the policy period.
-Initially, they focussed on Random Forest, a popular machine learning technique that uses multiple decision trees.
-For example, exploring the possible reasons as to why a driver might cause large-loss accidents.
+AXA’s R&D team in Japan started researching how they could utilize machine learning to predict which drivers are likely to commit these large-loss accidents during the policy period.
+Initially, they focussed on Random Forest, a popular machine-learning technique that uses multiple decision trees.
+For example, exploring the possible reasons why a driver might cause large-loss accidents.
 Though otherwise effective, the prediction accuracy of Random Forest was only 40%.

 So, they created an experimental deep learning model through Cloud Machine Learning Engine, and the prediction accuracy increased to 78%!
-This improvement could give AXA a significant advantage for optimizing price and cost.
+This improvement could give AXA a significant advantage in optimizing price and cost.